-Also called ‘the pearl of Akaba bay’.
+Also called ‘the pearl of Akaba Bay’.
 Here you will find untouched sandy beaches, diving reef spots and endless peace of mind.
 In Nueba most of the accommodation options are Bedouin (nomadic desert people) style and we recommend it to feel the true spirit of Sinai.

-We stayed at a camp called ‘Kum Kum 3’ and we really recommended it, its one of the oldest camps in the area, and we had a great time there.
-For a night with breakfast included, we paid around 230 EGP (13€;14,5$) each.
+We stayed at a camp called ‘Kum Kum 3’ and we recommended it.
+It’s one of the oldest camps in the area, and we had a great time there.
+Breakfast was included.

-Ras Abu Galum and the Blue lagoon
+Ras Abu Galum and the Blue Lagoon

-This hidden gem is probably the most beautiful place in Sinai, the ride there is quite off-road and you will feel very adventures.
-Half of the way you go with a taxi as long as the road lets you, but eventually, you will switch to some kind od 4X4 vehicle, and then the real fun starts.
+This hidden gem is probably the most beautiful place in Sinai, the ride there is quite off-road and you will feel very adventurous.
+Half of the way you go with a taxi as long as the road lets you, but eventually, you will switch to some kind of 4X4 vehicle, and then the real fun starts.
 You will pass inside a long rocky canyon, the whole ride feels like you are alone far far away from civilization.

-The accommodation here is very simple, be prepared to come to a place with a real solitude vibe, away from the world (electricity doesn’t work all the time and internet wifi is hard to get).
+The accommodation here is very simple, be prepared to come to a place with a real solitude vibe.
+Away from the world (electricity doesn’t work all the time and internet wifi is hard to get).

 If you are into extreme sports, this place is perfect for it!
 The Blue Lagoon is famous for its kite surfing and you can get a course for 3 – 4 days (equipment is included) for around 6200 EGP (350€;390$) – bargain for a discount to get a better price.

-Snorkeling is also a very popular activity, Ras Abu Galum area is one of the most beautiful areas to do it, just be careful not to damage the reefs.
+Snorkelling is also a very popular activity, Ras Abu Galum area is one of the most beautiful areas to do it, just be careful not to damage the reefs.

-Why we love Sinai peninsula
+Why we love the Sinai peninsula